 Queen Victoria Market is located in the central business district of Melbourne.
 The market is a Melbourne institution covering several city blocks.
 Queen Vic is the largest open-air market in the Southern Hemisphere.

 It is a great place to buy all types of souvenirs from your Melbourne vacation with kids.
 The market has several different sections to explore selling everything from meat, vegetables, deli items, foods and goods.
+The South Melbourne market also rates highly for visitors.
 You can easily spend half a day exploring the market in Melbourne.

 First Nations Heritage Walk in Melbourne

 This fascinating tour will introduce you to the Ancestral Lands of the Koolin Nation and teach you about Aboriginal Traditions.
 The Australian Aboriginals are one of the oldest civilisations in the world.
 Your Aboriginal guide will take you around Melbourne’s Royal Botanic Gardens.
 On the tour, you will be learning about Indigenous plants and trees, and their uses for food and medicine.
 As a part of the fascinating immersive cultural experience as you’ll be part of a traditional smoking ceremony, and also get to sample lemon myrtle tea.

 Melbourne Self-Guided Audio Tour

 This entertaining audio tour of the city of Melbourne takes you to see sights including; the bustling Flinders Street Station, the Melbourne Gaol, the State Parliament House, Queen Victoria Market, the State Library of Victoria, the Royal Exhibition Building, the State Parliament Building, the Old Treasury and the Town Hall just to name a few.
 Get a download of this self-guided audio tour on your phone and combine it with a fully detailed map of the area.
 A tour that can be done at your own pace,